 This giant tree was discovered in 1989 by Hank Wiliams and first measured two years later.
 It has been measured several times with slightly different results from 99.4 to 100.3 m.

 One of recent measurements was done in 2008 by three climbers (Brian French, Will Koomjian, Sean O’Connor) from Ascending the Giants of Portland – they climbed the tree up to the top and measured it with tape – it was 99.7 m tall.
-In 2011 there was made one more measurement – result was 99.8 m (3).
+In 2011 there was made one more measurement – the result was 99.75 m (3).
 The tree stands on a slope and there has been calculated the average level at its base.

 Initially the tree was named Brummit Fir – after the stream near it.
-Later though it got name of Ray Doerner, Douglas County Commissioner.
+Later though it got the name of Ray Doerner, Douglas County Commissioner.

-Bureau of Land Management has arranged a special Doerner Fir Trail, leading through primeval forest (called also cathedral forests) of Oregon’s Coast Ranges.
+Bureau of Land Management has arranged a special Doerner Fir Trail, leading through a primeval forest (called also cathedral forests) of Oregon’s Coast Ranges.

 There is a probability that in remote valleys of Oregon might be found a taller coast Douglas fir.

 Doerner Fir is included in the following list:

 - Terry Richard, Doerner Fir rises 327 feet into the Coos County heavens, March 27 2010, accessed on December 18, 2010

 - Brummit Fir, Ascending Giants, accessed on December 18 2010.
 Images of the climb in 2008!